Table of Contents

 - Your system should support Intel or AMD VT (Virtualization Technology)

-- Intel/AMD VT (Virtualization Technology) Should be enabled from BIOS setup.
+- Intel/AMD VT (Virtualization Technology) should be enabled from the BIOS setup.
 Use this guide: How to Enable Virtualization in Windows 11?
 Easy Guide

-For fast performance, try installing macOS X on SSD rather than HDD.
+For fast performance, try installing macOS X on an SSD rather than an HDD.

 Required: Enable Virtualization Technology (aka Intel VT or AMD-V).
 See the video below.